seanreed1111/sql-recipes/recipes.md

 To bring focus to our example, we’ll assume our problem is far more tangible and straightforward.
 We want to find the date employee in the shipping department (with the DEPARTMENT_ID of 50) started their current job.
 We know their initial hire date with the firm is tracked in the HIRE_DATE column on the employee table, but if they’ve had a promotion or changed roles, the date when they commenced their new position can be inferred FROM the END_DATE of their previous position in the HR.JOB_HISTORY table.
 We need to branch between HIRE_DATE or END_DATE for each employee of the shipping department accordingly, as shown in the next SQL statement.

 SELECT e.employee_id, case
-when old.job_id is null then e.hire_date else old.end_date end
+when old.job_id IS NULL then e.hire_date else old.end_date end
 job_start_date
 FROM employee e left outer join hr.job_history old on e.employee_id = old.employee_id
 WHERE e.department_id = 50 ORDER BY e.employee_id;